-Not much about London screams “affordable”, so booking a hotel in this dynamic city often starts with a dread-filled look at seasonal prices.
+With a five-day weekend on the horizon and travel on the brain, it’s tempting to consider a quick jaunt to London – except not much about the city screams “affordable”, so booking a hotel often starts with a dread-filled look at nightly rates.
 While we can’t really argue with the logic involved, we can suggest splurging a little on a boutique hotel that will suit your personality enough to make you want to stay, play, and dine all at one destination.
-Scroll through to see which of Savoir Flair’s picks for the top five London hotels matches you most and why.
+Scroll through to see which of Savoir Flair’s picks for the top five London hotels matches you most, and why.

 Ace Hotel London Shoreditch